W.I.T.C.H. (TV series): Retrospective

-The television series saw more critical attention in the early 2020s, following the comics reprints which began in 2017 and the 2021 reimagining of competing series Winx Club as the live-action Fate: The Winx Saga, which spawned new comparisons between the two franchises.
+The television series saw more critical attention in the early 2020s, following the comics reprints, which began in 2017, and the 2021 reimagining of competing series Winx Club as the live-action Fate: The Winx Saga, which spawned new comparisons between the two franchises.

-Ara Wagoner of Android Central stated in a late 2019 article: "This is a Jetix throwback, but W.I.T.C.H. is a cool comic series and it deserves to be on Disney+, even with all the nonsense that went on during its production.
+In 2019, Ara Wagoner of Android Central asserted, "This is a Jetix throwback, but W.I.T.C.H. is a cool comic series and it deserves to be on Disney+, even with all the nonsense that went on during its production.
 Also, if Disney is looking to reboot some series for D+, this would be a great place to start so that we could have a consistent vision and throw the focus back on our female superhero girls."

-In 2020, Laura Thornton of Comic Book Resources praised the diversity across the main characters, citing their personality and different supernatural abilities, and found that the show depicts themes of determination, friendship, and love, while balancing between action, comedy, and drama, stating, "A real gem of the '00s, the show definitely deserves a second chance, and a spot, on Disney+ — hopefully sooner, rather than later."
-Juliana Failde of Screen Rant described W.I.T.C.H. as a classic children's show, writing: "W.I.T.C.H. was a super cool show on Disney's Jetix that followed five totally normal girls who become the Guardians of the Veil with powers to manipulate the elements.
+In 2020, Laura Thornton of Comic Book Resources praised the diversity across the main characters, citing their personality and different supernatural abilities, and found that the show depicts themes of determination, friendship, and love, while balancing between action, comedy, and drama, writing, "A real gem of the '00s, the show definitely deserves a second chance, and a spot, on Disney+ — hopefully sooner, rather than later."
+Juliana Failde of Screen Rant ranked W.I.T.C.H.
+3rd in their "10 Classic Children's Shows That You Still Can't Stream For Free Today" list, describing W.I.T.C.H. as a classic children's show, stating, "W.I.T.C.H. was a super cool show on Disney's Jetix that followed five totally normal girls who become the Guardians of the Veil with powers to manipulate the elements.
 This show is like Sailor Moon and Avatar: The Last Airbender combined but with fairy-like heroines and mythical worlds.
 This show was one of those series that is still often spoken of today and made remembered by all the fans who watched it."